Ask a question. Get some advice.

-Registration opened at Jan 1, 2019 and sold out within the week.
+Registration opens on Jan 1, 2021 at midnight.
+Follow this link to the registration page.
 If you missed out on registration, there are charity spots available on bike reg.
 If you want another way into the ride, you can always volunteer, or maybe you or your company would like to become a sponsor.

 People who like to camp out often stay at the beautiful Francis Slocum State Park before the ride.

 In the true spirit of the hard men and women that came before us, the ride is a rain or shine event.
 Please remember that there are no refunds due to weather.
 Please pack to encounter a variety of weather for the day and make sure whatever you are going to ride in is comfortable.

 There is no right bike for this.
 I am of a substantial girth and I have ridden the whole route on a sport touring bike equipped with a touring gear ratio and 25cc puncture resistant tires and have been trouble free for years.

 You don’t need a road bike, gravel bike, or a cross bike or a mountain bike.
 Any will work, but I prefer a gravel bike for this ride because of the disc brakes and the wide range of gears.

 Over the last 8 years, finishers were split between road bikes with wider tires and cross bikes.
 Of the top three finishers, two were on cross bikes with road tires and one was on a traditional road bike.
 We have had finishers on tandems, fatbkes, fixed gear bikes, and single speeds.